-"Each is a baby step but, together, they mark a major stride in tackling this notoriously hard-to-treat cancer," says Dr Kehoe.
-Some of the most exciting new developments include:
+"Each is a baby step but, together, they mark a major stride in tackling this notoriously hard-to-treat cancer," says Dr Biggs.
+Some of the most exciting developments include:

 - "Sandwich" (neoadjuvant) therapy, in which half the chemotherapy course is given before surgery and half after surgery.

-- Drugs that attack faulty genes by reactivating the repair mechanisms that normally help keep us cancer free.
+- Drugs that attack faulty genes by reactivating the repair mechanisms that normally help keep us cancer-free.

 Natalia Lubomirski is a health journalist with 14 years experience in the publishing industry.
 She has worked for a number of well-known magazines and websites including Marie Claire, marieclaire.co.uk, woman&home, Top Sante, Boots and The Telegraph.